-NeoReach has its origins on the campus of Stanford University, where CEO Jesse Leimgruber and CMO Misha Talavera first pitched the idea.
-Still teenagers, Leimgruber and Talavera laid out their vision for a digital marketing platform to their classmates, professors, and some venture capitalists for their Technology Entrepreneurship class.
-They saw NeoReach as a way to connect social media influencers with brands directly.
-The original idea functioned more as a marketplace: brands would would post products or services they wanted promoted, and influencers were free to set their own rates on a per-click basis.
+NeoReach has its origins on the campus of Stanford University, where CEO Jesse Leimgruber first pitched the idea.
+Still a teenager, Leimgruber laid his vision for a digital marketing platform to his classmates, professors, and some venture capitalists for their Technology Entrepreneurship class.
+He saw NeoReach as a way to connect social media influencers with brands directly.
+The original idea functioned more as a marketplace: brands would post products or services they wanted promoted, and influencers were free to set their own rates on a per-click basis.
 NeoReach monitored all the traffic, and automated the process of getting the influencers paid for their performance.

-The idea, as they saw it, killed two birds with one stone.
+The idea, as he saw it, killed two birds with one stone.
 Influencers were already talking about products they love as a natural part of their online presence, and brands struggled with all the manual processes around executing influencer marketing campaigns.
-The idea struck a chord, as well it should have, and the two budding entrepreneurs were accepted into Stanford’s accelerator program to work on realizing their vision.
-By 2014, they’d received $1.5 million in seed funding and the founders put their academic careers on hold.
+The idea struck a chord, as well it should have, and the budding entrepreneur was accepted into Stanford’s accelerator program to work on realizing their vision.
+By 2014, NeoReach had received over $1.5 million in seed funding with the founder putting his academic careers on hold.

 Fast forward two and a half years, and NeoReach is a profitable company with a roster of Fortune 500 clients and a tweaked version of the software they presented back in their Stanford days.
 The whole notion of cost-per-click payments is gone, as is NeoReach’s role in facilitating payments of any kind.
 Influencers are still getting paid, but those fees are negotiated and settled between them and the brands.
 They’ve also opted out of letting influencers opt in to the service.
 Instead, they’ve created an algorithm that mines the social web for data, and indexes it for search through the platform.
 This automated index accounts for the over-3-million influencers in the NeoReach database.
 But that number alone isn’t enough to account for the growth and success of the platform.
 Beyond the database, there are a wealth of features tailor-made for nurturing influencer relationships and managing campaigns.